makevoid/sc2profiles/README.md

 (note: it's better to remove these two routes in production.
 They're handy in development, sinatra is so easy that there is almost no need to use things like rake or thor to manage tasks in early prototyping phases,)

 also change the style because this is made to match our sc2 team's site colors

+note: you can edit public/profiles.txt and add your own profiles

 ---